 Microbiological Environmental Monitoring

-As aseptic processing (particularly in GMP facilities) relies on the prevention of microorganisms from entering products or test systems during testing or manufacturing, the microbial bioburden of the environment is vitally important.
+As aseptic processing (particularly in GMP facilities) relies on the prevention of microorganisms from entering products or test systems during testing or manufacturing, environmental monitoring (EVM) of their facilities’ microbial bioburden is vitally important.

 Microbiological Monitoring of Cleanrooms

-As part of our environmental monitoring, we offer a consultancy service to help with the set up and ongoing microbiological monitoring of cleanrooms in compliance with ISO 14644 and the Orange Guide, routinely assisting clients with:
+As part of our service offering, we offer consultancy to help with the set up and ongoing microbiological monitoring of cleanrooms in compliance with ISO 14644 and the Orange Guide, routinely assisting clients with: